berk-turan/nexus-sdk/docs/guides/dag-construction.md

 - The `source_vertex_name` and `target_vertex_name` refer to the `name` field of vertices defined in the `vertices` list.
 - The `target_input_port_name` must be a valid input port for the tool used by the `target_vertex_name`.
+- If the `encrypted` field is set to `true`, the data will be encrypted before being sent on-chain.
+This is useful for sensitive data that should not be exposed in plaintext.

 ## 4. Default Values